Is Printify Good? Here's the Real Answer

 This model has huge advantages-and some frustrating downsides.

-The company was founded in 2015 and has been used by over 10 million merchants, selling over half a billion dollars worth of products.
+The company was founded recent years and has been used by over 10 million merchants, selling over half a billion dollars worth of products.
 The platform merged with competitor Printful under a joint holding company called "Fyul," which was announced in November.
 Both platforms continue operating as separate brands, which could mean better products and fulfillment solutions for merchants going forward.

 How Printify Actually Works